LGBTQ psychology: Expressive writing

 Research has found that writing about traumatic or negative experiences (known as "expressive writing") can be an effective way to reduce psychological stress that stem from such events.
 When youth engaged in expressive writing on issues related to their LGBTQ identity, their mental health well-being improved.
 This improvement was especially significant in youth who did not have much social support, or who wrote about more serious topics, as well as in individuals who were less open about their sexualities or had not come out.
 Expressive writing interventions have been shown to produce positive emotional outcomes for a variety of issues, including illness, childhood trauma, and relationship stress.
 Writing therapy is the use of expressive writing along with other methods in a therapy setting.

+Art therapy

+Art therapy has been suggested as an effective form of therapy when working through the negative and/or confusing emotions one might face when coming out.
+There are also mental health professionals advocating for the method's effectiveness towards discriminatory and systemic trauma.
+Art therapy is said to be an effective way for LGBTQ patients to express themselves and thus develop a stronger sense of self and personal empowerment.

 Cognitive-behavioural therapy (CBT) – Effective Skills to Empower Effective Men (ESTEEM)

 Cognitive-behavioural therapy focuses on changing thoughts and feelings that lead to negative behaviors, into more positive thoughts, feelings and behaviours.
 This treatment method is effective for a variety of mental health issues, including those related to LGBTQ identities.
 CBT can help reduce depression and anxiety and promote healthy coping mechanisms within LGBTQ youth.
 The ESTEEM program targeted stress-related thoughts and feelings that result from LGBTQ discrimination and stigma.
 Individuals who participated in the ESTEEM program experienced fewer depression-related thoughts and feelings and they also consumed less alcohol.